ingram-projects/animxyz/docs/content/sections/the-basics.md

 ---
 title: The Basics
-quote: Time to learn your XYZ's
+quote: Time to learn your XYZ's.

 examples:
   - name: Example 1